hpc/charliecloud/doc/ch-image.rst

   RUN echo world
   EOF

-That is, :code:`ch-image` simply builds a Dockerfile internally that uses :code:`foo` as a base image, starts with an appropriate :code:`SHELL` if :code:`-S` was given, converts each :code:`-c` to a :code:`RUN` command, and executes this Dockerfile to produce image :code:`bar`.
-That is, if any command fails, the build fails and no further commands are attempted.
+:code:`ch-image` simply builds a Dockerfile internally that uses :code:`foo` as a base image, starts with an appropriate :code:`SHELL` if :code:`-S` was given, converts each :code:`-c` to a :code:`RUN` command, and executes this Dockerfile to produce image :code:`bar`.
+As with regular Dockerfiles, if any command fails, the build fails and no further commands are attempted.

 This mode provides detailed image provenance just like a Dockerfile.